ovhlabs/knowledge-base/en/_posts/2014-09-29-hello-python.markdown

 author: yadutaf
 ---

 [Python](https://www.python.org/) is a very popular and well established interpreted language.
-It emphases on code read readability and brings all the features one would expect from a modern langage like dynamic typing, object programming, automatic memory managment, ...
+It emphases on code read readability and brings all the features one would expect from a modern language like dynamic typing, object programming, automatic memory management, ...

 Python comes with a [huge library of packages](https://pypi.python.org/pypi) installable using ``pip install``.